-Image rights, also called right of publicity in the United States, have resulted very important in the new social media environment.
-The following in the regulation relevant for image rights, not only in printed media, but algo in digital means.
+Image rights, also called right of publicity in the United States, has turned into a very important topic in the new social media environment.

 1. Constitutional Rights

-As the Constitutional Court has said, “the image or external representation of the subject has its origins in the person itself, which means that the unjust appropriation, publication, exhibition, reproduction and marketing affects a very personal right”.
+As the Constitutional Court in Colombia has said, “the image or external representation of the subject has its origins in the person itself, which means that the unjust appropriation, publication, exhibition, reproduction, and marketing affects a very personal right”.